fatemehsrz/ToolKit_for_DataScience/README.md

 # ToolKit_for_DataScience

-Time series dataset is from [Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data).
+The time series dataset is from [Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data).